YinHK-gameDev/unity-learn/user interface/Event system/README.md

 The Graphic Raycaster can be configured to ignore backfacing Graphics as well as be blocked by 2D or 3D objects that exist in front of it.
 A manual priority can also be applied if you want processing of this element to be forced to the front or back of the Raycasting.

+> When a UI is created, a Graphic Raycaster is **automatically included within the Canvas**.

 | **_Property:_** | **_Function:_** |
 | --- | --- |
 | **Ignore Reversed Graphics** | Should graphics facing away from the raycaster be considered? |